wvwa25/SWE-3643-Fall2024-Project/README.md

 ## Architecture

 The organization of my project directory differs slightly from the example format so that I may follow the official [Standard Directory Layout]((https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html)) guidelines given by the Apache Maven Project.
-In my experience, organizing my project by this standard format prevents Maven build issues.
+In my experience, organizing my project by this format prevented Maven build issues.

 ## Environment